Iraq: Fire at coronavirus hospital kills dozens | DW | 12.07.2021

-The blaze in the southern city of Nasiriya has been brought under control, but the cause is still unknown and the death toll is expected to rise.
+The blaze in the southern city of Nasiriya has been brought under control.
+The death toll is expected to rise and the fire may have been caused by an oxygen tank explosion.

 A fire at a hospital in the city of Nasiriya in southern Iraq has left at least 50 people dead and dozens injured, state news outlets reported Monday.